Henrikas-Kiupelis/timestar/API/v3/LessonTable.md

 1. Group information is no longer retrieved; it is NOT visible on the table, and should be therefore AJAX'd instead;
 2. The table is no longer formatted in back end; only calculated data is sent, that is:
-  a. customerId
+  1. customerId
-  b. teacherId
+  2. teacherId
-  c. lessons for those ids
+  3. lessons for those ids
-  d. duration of those lessons
+  4. duration of those lessons
-  e. cost of those lessons
+  5. cost of those lessons
 this means no more empty fields (i.e. with empty lesson id lists, 0 duration/cost) and thus less JSON serialization and less network bandwidth used; also, slightly reduced amount of calculations;
 3. Sums of columns and rows no longer appear; since the data is not formatted anyway, it makes more sense to sum